SumoLogic/sumologic-documentation/docs/cse/records-signals-entities-insights/about-cse-insight-ui.md

 The **Entities** tab displays a list of one or more _Related Entities_.
 This view helps a security analyst more quickly investigate the Insight to better understand the scope of a security issue that the Insight reveals.
 Many times, the most interesting Entity (perhaps the malicious actor) in an Insight is one of these related Entities.

 An Insight is focused on a primary Entity: the username or IP address (for example) that's found in each of the Insight's Signals.
-Related Entities expand the analyst’s view to include additional Entities that could be relevant to the Insight because they are either listed in the Records that belong to Signals in that Insight or CSE has determined that they are the same Entity as one included in the Insight (for example, CSE has determined that an IP address may have have been associated with a specific hostname at the time the relevant Signal was generated).
+Related Entities expand the analyst’s view to include additional Entities that could be relevant to the Insight because they are either listed in the Records that belong to Signals in that Insight or CSE has determined that they are the same Entity as one included in the Insight (for example, CSE has determined that an IP address may have been associated with a specific hostname at the time the relevant Signal was generated).

 The **Entities** tab includes two views, the **list** view and the **graph** view.
 Both views start with the same list of Related Entities.
 However, the **graph** view can show additional Entity relationships extending "outside" of the Insight.